 Submit Load Rating files for review with the final bridge plan submittal in accordance with Chapter 20 of the LRGD and Technical Note 09.
-The SCDOT Bridge Maintenance QA review process must be completed prior to releasing the final bridge plans for construction.
+The SCDOT Bridge Maintenance QA review process must be completed prior to releasing the final bridge plans for construction and approval of shop plans.
 Following construction, update the load rating and submit final load rating documentation and software files with the as-built plans.
 All load ratings shall be signed and sealed by a South Carolina registered professional engineer.

-EXHIBIT 4c
+EXHIBIT 4c PAVEMENT DESIGN CRITERIA

-PAVEMENT DESIGN CRITERIA
+EXHIBIT 4c - PAVEMENT DESIGN CRITERIA

-The design for pavement shall conform to the criteria listed in Section 2.0.
+The design for pavement shall conform to the criteria listed in Section 2.0